ADT vs. Xfinity Home Security

 What we don’t like about ADT

 ADT monitoring and security equipment are expensive.
-It doesn’t offer its own equipment or the most cutting-edge tech, and you don’t get the app with every plan tier.
+It doesn’t offer the most cutting-edge tech, and you don’t get the app with every plan.
 Basically, you’re paying premium prices for ADT’s shiny reputation.

 What we don’t like about Xfinity